Rhabdomyolysis refers to a clinical syndrome characterised by skeletal muscle necrosis.

 Patients with crush injuries may be at risk of compartment syndrome.
 This often occurs during treatment of rhabdomyolysis as intravenous fluids cause the compartment to swell.

 This commonly occurs in elderly patients who have been unable to move from a single position for many hours.
 This may occur following a fall and subsequent fracture or due to general frailty.

 May be seen during a surgical operation that involves muscle compression or tourniquet use to restrict blood supply.

 This refers to increased pressure in a fascial compartment that leads to restricted blood flow.
 The reduced blood supply damages surrounding tissue including muscle and nerves.
 It is associated with severe pain.

 Compartment syndrome leading to muscle necrosis and subsequent rhabdomyolysis is commonly seen with lower extremity fractures (e.g. tibial fracture).

 Causes direct damage to muscle.
-Examples include lightening strike or touching a powerline.
+Examples include lightning strike or touching a powerline.
 Similar effects are seen with severe burns.